aws-samples/sample-extending-public-sector-intelligence-with-Agentforce-and-AWS/cdk/README.md

 Only files matching these extensions will trigger BDA processing when uploaded to the S3 trigger prefix path.
 Other files are stored but not processed.

+> **Triggering is not the same as BDA acceptance.** This list controls what *invokes* the pipeline; Bedrock Data Automation then enforces its own per-modality limits on file size, resolution/length, and supported formats.
+A triggered file can still be rejected by BDA at invoke time with a `ValidationException`.
+Review the current limits before choosing which extensions to process — see [Prerequisites and limits for Bedrock Data Automation](https://docs.aws.amazon.com/bedrock/latest/userguide/bda-limits.html) and the [BDA File Limits](../README.md#know-the-bda-file-limits) note in the main README.

 ### Extension Matching Is Case-Sensitive

 Each extension in `bda-supported-file-types.json` becomes an [S3 event notification suffix filter](https://docs.aws.amazon.com/AmazonS3/latest/userguide/notification-how-to-filtering.html) on the input bucket. **S3 suffix filters match the object key exactly — they are case-sensitive and support no wildcards or regular expressions.** As a result, an extension listed in lowercase (e.g. `.jpg`) will **not** match an object uploaded with a differently-cased extension (e.g. `photo.JPG` or `photo.Jpg`); that upload is stored but never processed.